New Book by Dr. Patrick McNamara – The Neuroscience of Sleep and Dreams, 2nd Ed.

-Project Co-Leader Dr. Patrick McNamara announces a new book slated for release in 2023
+Project Co-Leader Dr. Patrick McNamara announces a new book, released in 2023

 From the Preface: